-The Northern Interior Rural Division of Family Practice (NIRD) represents physicians practicing in eight communities in the central area of northern BC: Burns Lake, Fort St. James, Fraser Lake, Mackenzie, McBride, Quesnel, Valemount, Vanderhoof as well as the following Indigenous Communties:
+The Northern Interior Rural Division of Family Practice (NIRD) represents physicians and NPs practicing in eight communities in the central area of northern BC: Burns Lake, Fort St. James, Fraser Lake, Mackenzie, McBride, Quesnel, Valemount, Vanderhoof as well as the following Indigenous Communties:

 NIRD’s geographically expansive catchment area covers approximately 144,000 square kilometers with an average population density of 0.5 persons per square kilometer.
 The region spans over 1,000 kilometers from end to end - a one-way drive across takes 14 hours under favorable driving conditions (on roads that experience some of the highest casualty rates in the province).